-Students who withdraw without full settlement of their fees, including those who were in receipt of SLC funding, will, in accordance with the Annual Schedule of Fees be liable for any fees outstanding and that these amounts are payable to the College immediately.
-This will include any amounts not yet paid by the SLC and amounts that are subsequently recalled by the SLC.
+Students who withdraw without full settlement of their fees, including those who were in receipt of SLC funding, will, in accordance with the Annual Schedule of Fees. be liable for any fees outstanding and these amounts are payable to the College immediately (including any amounts not yet paid by the SLC and amounts that are subsequently recalled by the SLC).

 Any student who completes a course of study and who has fees outstanding will not be eligible to graduate until and unless all outstanding fees are paid.